Ukrainian Canadians: Politics

 The nationalist movement, through the Ukrainian National Federation and the Canadian League for the Liberation of Ukraine, was also an important part of the community.
 After Ukraine became independent Canada was one of the first nations to recognize Ukraine.
 From 1992 to 1994, Ukrainian Canadians were vital in fundraising to purchase a building in Ottawa to house the Embassy of Ukraine.
 As well, Canada has recognized the Holodomor (Ukrainian Famine) as an act of genocide.
 Canada also sent many observers to Ukraine during the disputed 2004 presidential election (see: Orange Revolution).
 The Government of Canada as well as its provincial governments – especially the Ukrainian strongholds in Alberta, Manitoba and Saskatchewan – do much to support Ukraine's economic and political development.

 The Ukrainian Canadians had and have much more influence in Canadian society and policy than any other East European group; therefore they have had several prominent figures in top positions.
 Ray Hnatyshyn was the 24th Governor General of Canada (1990–1995) and the first Governor General of Ukrainian descent.
-Ukrainians were also elected leaders of Canada's prairie provinces: Gary Filmon was Premier of Manitoba (1988–1999), nearly simultaneously with Hnatyshyn, and Roy Romanow was Premier of Saskatchewan (1991–2001), also partly at the same time as Filmon and Hnatyshyn.
+Ukrainians were also elected leaders of Canada's prairie provinces: Gary Filmon was Premier of Manitoba (1988–1999), and Roy Romanow was Premier of Saskatchewan (1991–2001).

 Ed Stelmach became Premier of Alberta in 2006 as the third provincial premier of Ukrainian descent.
 He succeeded Ralph Klein (1992–2006), who had cabinets with many Ukrainian ministers.
 Stelmach himself is the grandson of Ukrainian immigrants and speaks fluent Ukrainian.
 He left office in October 2011.

-Chrystia Freeland, the Liberal Deputy Prime Minister of Canada, is of Ukrainian descent and speaks Ukrainian.
+Chrystia Freeland, who was Deputy Prime Minister of Canada from 2019 to 2024, is of Ukrainian descent and speaks Ukrainian.
 Rona Ambrose (née Chapchuk), who was Leader of the Opposition and interim Conservative party leader from 2015 to 2017, is of Ukrainian descent.

 Arts

 Canada is home to some very vibrant Ukrainian dance groups.
-Some examples of Ukrainian dance ensembles in Canada are the Ukrainian Shumka Dancers and the Cheremosh Ukrainian Dance Company in Edmonton, the Rusalka Ukrainian Dance Ensemble and Rozmai Ukrainian Dance Company in Winnipeg, the Svitanok Ukrainian Dance Ensemble in Ottawa, and hundreds of other groups.
+Some examples of Ukrainian dance ensembles in Canada are the Ukrainian Shumka Dancers and the Cheremosh Ukrainian Dance Company in Edmonton, the Rusalka Ukrainian Dance Ensemble and Rozmai Ukrainian Dance Company in Winnipeg, the Svitanok Ukrainian Dance Ensemble in Ottawa, Saskatoon's Rushnychok Ukrainian Folk Dance Association, and hundreds of other groups.

 The Ukrainian Canadian Foundation of Taras Shevchenko provides some financial support for Ukrainian Canadian performing, literary and visual arts.

 Ukrainians in general are noted for their elaborately decorated Easter Eggs or pysanky, and that is also true in Canada.
 The world's second largest pysanka is in Vegreville, Alberta.

 Ukrainian Canadian churches are also famous for their onion domes, which have elaborately painted murals on their interior, and for their iconostasis, or icon walls.